rlberry-py/rlberry/README.md

 # Philosophy

-* For each algorithm, write documentation/tutorial/examples.
+* Detailed documentation and comprehensible tutorial/examples (Jupyter Notebook) for each implemented algorithm.
 * Provide a very general interface for agents, that
     * puts **minimal constraints** on the agent code (=> making it easy to include new algorithms and modify existing ones);
     * allows comparison between agents using a simple and unified evaluation interface (=> making it easy, for instance, to compare deep and "traditional" RL algorithms).